CristopherNim/WGU-D206/D208 Task 1.md

 ## A.  Describe the purpose of this data analysis by doing the following:
 1. Summarize **one** research question that is relevant to a real-world organizational situation captured in the data set you have selected and that you will answer using multiple regression.
-- The telecommunication company wants to know if the features on the data can predict the tenure of the customer.
-If the company is able to predict the tenure the company can have a good idea how long each customer will stay with the company before churning.
+The telecommunication company wants to know if the data features can predict the customer's tenure.
+If the company can expect tenure, the company can have a good idea of how long each customer will stay with the company before churning.
 2. Define the objectives or goals of the data analysis.
 Ensure that your objectives or goals are reasonable within the scope of the data dictionary and are represented in the available data.
-- The goal of the model is to be off by no more than 5 months.
+- The goal of the model is to be off by no more than five months.
 - see what features impact the tenure column the most.
 # **Part II: Method Justification**

 ## B.  Describe multiple regression methods by doing the following: